rayan-elidrissi/rayan-elidrissi.github.io/_pages/endeavors.md

 ## 🔹 Innovation & Entrepreneurship

 ### **Founder - Data Management SaaS Platform**
-Developed and launched a [B2B analytics platform](#) for marketing companies. for marketing companies, focusing on data integrity and automation.
+Developed and launched a [B2B analytics platform](#) for marketing companies, focusing on data integrity and automation.

 ### **ETHOxford Hackathon**
 Co-developed an AI-powered crypto assistant to simplify investing, integrating automation and user-friendly access.